What is the school's Published Admissions Number?

 Is there an extended school day?

 Yes, we will endeavour to offer a diverse range of clubs on a daily basis to allow children to explore their interests and to discover new skills and pursuits.
-The provision and timing of these clubs will depend on the level of demand indicated by parents and the facilities of the temporary accommodation.
-Due to the small number of children and staff in the first years of operation, we will have to make sure that demand is high enough to be cost effective.
-It is likely that the provision of extended clubs will grow in line with the growth of the school over the next few years.
+The provision and timing of these clubs will depend on the level of demand and the facilities.
+There are also a number of clubs run by external agencies to boost the provision.

 Free School policy